 - four classrooms including a dedicated keyboard room and a music ICT room

 - 6 practice rooms

 Key stage 3

-At Key Stage 3 students study six half-term modules across the year.
-Music lessons are largely practical and students are encouraged to participate in a variety of “hands-on” activities.
-Furthermore students are welcome to practice their skills through participation in a wide range of both formal and informal extra-curricular activities, which are open to all.
+At Key Stage 3 Music lessons are based on the integrated study of three central principles: performing, listening and composing.
+Music lessons are practical and students are encouraged to participate in a variety of “hands-on” activities.
+Furthermore, students are welcome to practice their skills through participation in a wide range of both formal and informal further-curricular activities which are open to all.

 To view our Key Stage 3 Composition introduction please click here

 To view Year 7 module 1 please click here

 To view Year 8 module 2 please click here

 To view Year 8 module 3 please click here